-So here’s some tips, if you’re looking to learn a language in its home country.
+So here are some tips if you’re looking to learn a language in its home country.

 - Choose a place where you won’t be tempted to just make friends with expats

-- Take an intensive course to get you started
+- Take an intensive course to get started

 At the end of the day, learning another language is awesome, so go for it in any way you can!

 Have you tried to learn a language by living abroad or going on holiday somewhere?
 How did you find it?